-If a property does not comply with these minimum standards, a tenant will be able to issue a request for urgent repairs to be carried out (Section 65A(2)).
+If a property does not comply with these minimum standards, a tenant may issue a request for urgent repairs to be carried out.

-Failure to comply with minimum standards may result in the rental provider being fined, ordered to complete urgent repairs or in the rental agreement being terminated.
+Failure to comply with minimum standards may result in the rental provider being fined, ordered to complete urgent repairs, or in the termination of the rental agreement.

 The Act now also contains several provisions aimed at protecting victims of family violence, including allowing for the termination of rental agreements because of family violence and allowing renters to challenge a notice to vacate on the basis of family violence.